4ms/stm32mp2-baremetal/usb-drd/README.md

 User2 (with nothing attached) to return to device mode.

 For host mode the port must source 5V on VBUS.
-On the EV1 the TCPP03-M20 gates VBUS (see below); the custom devboard needs its adaptor board attached to supply VBUS.
+On the EV1 the TCPP03-M20 gates VBUS (see below); the custom devboard needs the breakout board attached to supply VBUS.

 ## Board selection